IBM/ansible-power-aix/docs/source/community_guides.rst

 Contributing
 ============

-We are not currently accepting community contributions.
+We are accepting community contributions.
 However, we encourage you to open `git issues`_ for bugs, comments or feature requests.

 Review this content periodically to learn when and how to make contributions in